learn-static/lesson-template/content/more/advanced.md

 These rules style the sidebar and content features.
 Rather than editing directly, it is better to override them using "_custom.scss".

-The "SASS partials" contained in the "_sass" folder are pulled into the final CSS file "assets/css/custom.scss".
+The "SASS partials" contained in the "_sass" folder are pulled into the final CSS file "assets/css/main.scss".
-In general "custom.scss" does not need to be edited.
+In general "main.scss" does not need to be edited.

 ## Tweak Includes